rcn-ee/tidl-api/docs/source/example.rst

      - OpenCV used to read input image from file or capture from camera.
    * - ssd_multibox
      - Object detection
-     - EVE and C66x (network is split across both EVE and C66x)
+     - EVE and C66x (network is split across both EVE and C66x), EVE or C66x (full network on each core)
      - OpenCV used to read input image from file or capture from camera.
    * - mnist
      - handwritten digits recognition (MNIST).
 This example illustrates low TIDL API overhead (~1.8%) for small networks with low compute requirements (<5ms).
-     - EVE
+     - EVE or C66x
      - Pre-processed white-on-black images read from file, with or without MNIST database file headers.
    * - classification